 We recommend you do this stretch no less than three times a week.
 Make sure to stretch each side for 5 reps, 10-30 seconds per time.

 The two things we are looking for during these screening tests are:

-I know what you’re thinking, but it’s not too late to reclaim your joint mobility that you had as a child.
-Use mobility exercises as a warm up, active recovery or as a stand-alone workout.
-We recommend that you try to add at least 3 sessions of mobility training a week but even better would be to start off each day with a few mobility exercises that will have you moving better and feeling better throughout the day.
+Remember, it’s never too late to reclaim the joint mobility and muscle flexibility that you had as a child.
+Use mobility exercises as a warm up, active recovery, or as a stand-alone workout.
+We recommend that you try to add at least 1-3 sessions of mobility training a week, but even better would be to start off each day with a few mobility exercises that will have you moving better and feeling better throughout the day.